-School holidays were coming up, and as that is normally the only time we get to travel out of Gauteng, we had to decide on a destination.
-There were no appealing overseas deals – those days are unfortunately gone with the rand exchange rate constantly dropping.
+School holidays were coming up, and as that is normally the only time we get to travel out of our province, we had to decide on a destination.
 It was then that we realised that it was about time we visited our neighbour, Lesotho.
 Especially since it was much closer than Durban and Cape Town.
 We made our plans and waited for the day to arrive.

 On a Wednesday morning, we consulted the GPS on the quickest road to Maseru, and proceeded to drive to Lesotho on long stretches of quiet roads.
 We passed the Vaal River and small Free State towns like Reitz, Petrus Steyn and Senekal.
 For hundreds of kilometres we saw nothing but dry fields (it was winter), some cattle and a few ostrich.
 Not a garage or a shop or toll gates (thankfully) in sight.

 Coming from the densely populated city of Johannesburg, it was not often that we got to see such vast stretches of empty land in South Africa.
 The roads to Cape Town and Durban usually have an abundance of service stations, restaurants and toll gates.
 When we got to Senekal, we made our first stop - to refuel the car and refresh ourselves with some Krushers from the KFC there.